omni-us/jsonargparse/README.rst

 example if a parser is created as :code:`ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])`, when parsing if any of those two config files exist it will be parsed and used to override the defaults.
-Only the first matched config file is used.
-The default config file is always parsed first, this means that any command line arguments will override its values.
+All matched config files are parsed and applied in given order.
+The default config files are always parsed first, this means that any command line arguments will override its values.

 It is also possible to add an argument to explicitly provide a configuration file path.
 Providing a config file as an argument does not disable the parsing of :code:`default_config_files`.
 The config argument would be parsed in the specific position among the command line arguments.
-Therefore the arguments found after would override the values from the config file.
+Therefore the arguments found after would override the values from that config file.
 The config argument can be given multiple times, each overriding the values of the previous.
 Using the example parser from the :ref:`nested-namespaces` section above, we could have the following config file in yaml format: